samsquire/ideas3/README.md

 Write ingesters for each system tool or API and have it warehoused in one place for introspection.

-# 92. Import physical products with import statements
+# 92. Acquire physical objects with computer

+Borrow physical objects with your computer.

 Define a computer configuration with code.